 - Obesity.
 A body mass index greater than 30 is associated with lower vitamin D levels.
 It is thought that the fat actually holds onto the vitamin D, and does not allow it to be released into the blood stream.

-Other factors that can lead to Vitamin D deficiency (shortage):
+Other factors that can lead to Vitamin D deficiency:

 - Age.
-The skin’s ability to make vitamin D decreases with age.
+The skin's ability to make vitamin D lessens with age.

 - Skin color.
 Dark-colored skin is less able to make vitamin D than fair-colored skin.

 - Human breast milk.
 A woman's breast milk only contains a small amount of vitamin D. Infant formulas often do too.
 Therefore infants, particularly those who are breastfed exclusively, are at risk for not receiving enough vitamin D.

 Are there medications that can cause Vitamin D deficiency?